 Today I finally went to register at a new doctor’s surgery.
 I’ve been putting it off because as per, I was super scared.
 Also as per, all was plain and simple, the ladies behind reception were nice and I had nothing to worry about.

 This afternoon I went shopping for interview clothes and smart shoes.
 I spent two stressful hours checking every shop twice and still coming out empty handed.
 Suddenly, walking around the shops in a flustered mess, this interview felt terrifyingly close.
 I got home, reminded myself to breathe, made myself a cuppa and within ten minutes had ordered everything I wanted online.
 Why is it I never think to online shop right away?
 Need to get with the times.

-I feel like I’ve hit fast forward.
 The last time my anxiety was exacerbated by a big change, it took a lot of adjusting for me to get to a point where I felt like I could live freely again.
-Perhaps it’s cos I’m older and wiser, perhaps it’s because I have Dave or perhaps it’s actually because this time I’ve been open about how I’m feeling.
+Perhaps it’s cos I’m older and wiser, perhaps it’s because I have Dave or perhaps it’s actually because this time I’ve been open about how I’m feeling, but I already feel like I’m doing better.
 Perhaps writing Chapter three is doing more good than I know.
 Whatever the reason, the way I was feeling when I wrote ‘Mind over Matter’ is a mystery to me now and I feel like I’ve come a long way in a few weeks.
-I hope this positive attitude is here to stay because I’m certainly happier for it.
+I hope this positive attitude is here to stay.